 Each member in a replication group certifies and applies transactions committed by the group.
 Statistics regarding the certifier and applier procedures are useful to understand how the applier queue is growing, how many conflicts have been found, how many transactions were checked, which transactions are committed everywhere, and so on.

-provides the following information related to the certification
+table provides information related to the certification process.

 Table 17.1 replication_group_member_stats